 After treatment with a strict gluten-free diet, most patients’ small intestines recover and are able to properly absorb nutrients again, and therefore do not require supplementation.
 For certain patients however, nutrient supplements may be beneficial.

 The quality of gluten-free products on the market today also poses some challenges to thriving on the gluten-free diet.
 Though the gluten-free market has grown immensely over recent years, and is still growing, many gluten-free products are not enriched and have lower amounts of folate, iron, thiamin, niacin, fiber, and riboflavin.
 Furthermore, studies show that patients on a gluten-free diet tend to consume a higher amount of calories from fat, and less from carbohydrates.
 Following a strict gluten-free diet while maintaining proper nutrition can be very challenging.

-The gluten-free diet is very complex; the FDA has only recently standardized the meaning of a “gluten-free” label, so it is important for anyone with a gluten-related disorder to talk to a registered dietitian as well as their physician about their diet.
-If you need help finding a registered dietitian or physician in your area with expertise in dealing with gluten-related disorders, try using Celiac Disease Foundation can help you find the right doctor to discuss symptoms, diagnose, and treat celiac disease.
+The gluten-free diet is very complex; the FDA has only recently standardized the meaning of a “gluten-free” label, so it is important for anyone with a gluten-related disorder to talk to a registered dietitian as well as their physician about their nutritional needs.
+Celiac Disease Foundation can help you find the right doctor to discuss symptoms, diagnose, and treat celiac disease.
 Our nationwide Healthcare Practitioner Directory lists primary care physicians and specialists,and dietitians and mental health professionals, experienced in celiac disease and non-celiac wheat sensitivity.

 Janelle Smith, MS, RD,specializes in gastrointestinal symptom management through appropriate nutrition and food choices, helping you adapt to living on a gluten-free diet.